Engineering Diffraction Testing

 Test 6

-This tests the removal of focused runs from the fitting tab.
+This tests the removal of focused runs from the Fitting tab.

 1. Load multiple runs using the Browse button.
 This should take you to a folder called “Focus” containing .nxs files that have been previously generated from the Focus tab.
 Select multiple files and click on Open